Many or all companies we feature compensate us. Compensation and editorial

 If a lender closes out a HELOC, it provides a notice containing details of the action.
 You should immediately review the document for accuracy.
 If you find inaccuracies, notify the financial institution as soon as possible, and maintain supporting documents in case you need them later.

-If a lender closes your HELOC, it could damage your credit score.
+If a lender cancels your HELOC, it could damage your credit score.
 It may lower the amount of credit available to you, affecting your credit utilization ratio.
 Your credit score could also take a hit if your HELOC is your only form of revolving credit.
 However, paying all debts on time and maintaining a low balance will help in maintaining a healthy credit score.

-What happens if an error occurs in the close out process?
+What happens if an error occurs in the close-out process?

 If an error occurs, such as an incorrect balance or missing information, notify your lender right away.
 You should provide all necessary documents that refute the error and request your lender for a written acknowledgment of the issue.
 It’s essential to stay vigilant and responsive to protect your rights and minimize potential financial impacts.